Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![Process Criteria](3.2 - complete class session criteria.png)

-Now we can add an action that calls our fresly minted Apex class, ready to accept the four parameters that we annotated with the @InnvocableVariable annotation.
+Now we can add an action that calls our freshly minted Apex class, ready to accept the four parameters that we annotated with the @InnvocableVariable annotation.
 * Badge Name | String | Thanks
 * Giver ID | Reference | [Campaign.OwnerId]
 * Receiver ID | Reference | [Campaign.Instructor__c]